css/csso/README.md

 * Removal of trailing `;`
 * Removal of comments
 * Removal of invalid `@charset` и `@import` declarations
-* Removal of quotation marks of attribute selector string
 * Minification of color properties
 * Minification of `0`
 * Minification of multi-line strings